-TBD

-s 14.3 14.3.1

-14.3.2 und 14.4 RNSS receiver degradation

-14.4.1 Consideration on single-entry and aggregate effects

-14.4.2 Quality and quantity of the considered interference
+Figure 3

+Antenna diagram, ATV repeater station

+The parameters of COMPASS B3 general purpose receivers are given in the Table 1 of section 6.2.1 in this Report.

+The simulations indicate interference areas around an ATV station with an extent of several km, depending on the case.

+The details of this study are attached as Annex 3 to this Report.

+10 Results of studies

+10.1 Separation Distance

+Simulations indicate interference areas around radio amateur stations with an extent of [XXX] km, depending on the case.

+10.2 Amateur applications/transmitter modes causing interference

+Evidence of reported and managed inference provided by one Administration highlighted the application ATV relays as the cause of the reported events.
+Related measurements (see Annex X and Y) provided further substance to this matter, concluding that ATV emissions with higher bandwidths in part of the band, namely 1 272.00-1 292.994 MHz, were interfering with the RNSS receivers under certain conditions.

+Some simulations using parameters for home stations indicate interference areas around radio amateur stations with an extent of several km, depending on the case.

+10.3 Evaluation of device deployment throughout the Regions

+10.3.1 RNSS Receivers

+– Specific monitoring receivers.

+– Ubiquitously deployed RNSS receivers, as part of other devices i.e. cars or phones but also as standalone navigation implementation.

+10.3.2 [relevant] Amateur transmitters

+Amateur transmitters, analogue and digital, are generally falling under a national licensing scheme for given locations and characteristics.
+The national frequency allocation tables and relevant national regulations provide the necessary information.

+{Editor’s note: For an adequate later conclusion it is not necessary to consider the deployment of all possible transmitters of the amateur radio service – Only the result reflected under section 9.2 should be taken into account.}

+USA Comment: If this section (Section 14) is to be about device deployment, there should be no need for Section 14.4 or its subsections.
+In fact, how is deployment in this section different from what is mentioned at the top of the document?
+Perhaps this entire section should be deleted or relocated earlier in the document – when parameters are introduced.

-4.2 [One set of measurements][Actual measurements of interference thresholds]
+10.4 [One set of measurements][Actual measurements of interference thresholds]

 Actual measurement results have been made available of interference thresholds on a single geodetic Galileo E6-B/C RNSS receiver, as a function of different amateur radio transmission modes.
 It appears that, apart from analogue amateur television (ATV) (in a bandwidth of 10 MHz), there is a significant margin (greater than 30 dB) between the power at the antenna input required to degrade the carrier-to-noise density, C/N0, at the output of the tracking loop for every single satellite’s signal by 1 dB, as compared to the threshold value [20210430 Ed: Need more details about frequency separation].
 This set of measurements suggests that while wideband analogue TV transmissions may be a problematic source of interference for the Galileo RNSS receivers considered, narrowband transmissions may be less likely to cause interference and may enable coexistence with RNSS systems.
 Whether these results are more generally applicable to other RNSS systems, needs be to confirmed with further studies.